MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

 2. Select **OK** without selecting any users, or configuring any settings on this pane.

-    Although you can configure settings for **File Content Expiration** and **Allow offline access**, when you do not specify users and their permisisons, these access settings are not applicable.
+    Although you can configure settings for **File Content Expiration** and **Allow offline access**, when you do not specify users and their permissions, these access settings are not applicable.
 That's because the person who applies the protection is the [Rights Management issuer](configure-usage-rights.md#rights-management-issuer-and-rights-management-owner) for the content, and this role is exempt from these access restrictions.

 3. On the **Label** pane, select **Save**.